-The main benefit is that they use visual regression testing to compare how your site looks before and after an automatic update has been performed.
+The main benefit is they use visual regression testing to compare how your site looks before and after an automatic update has been performed.
 If an issue is detected, your site will revert to the backup that was automatically taken just before the update was initiated.
 A member of the support teams will also be notified and will investigate what happened.

-The Flywheel version of this feature costs $8 a month per site, while with WP Engine, it’s $3 extra a month per site.
+The Flywheel version of this feature costs $8 a month per site, while with WP Engine it’s $3 extra a month per site.

 Enabling automatic updates can save you time and help to keep your site secure.
-However, updating automatically can cause problems, for example, if there’s a compatibility issue with the latest version of a plugin and the rest of your site.
+However, updating automatically can cause problems — for example, if there’s a compatibility issue with the latest version of a plugin and the rest of your site.

-Due to this, it’s well worth considering paying extra for the update feature from both of these hosts.
+Because of this, it’s well worth considering paying extra for the update feature from both of these hosts.

 Managed WordPress Backups